ryanmcdermott/code-review-tips/README.md

 Having others review our work ensures that we deliver the best product to users and with the least amount of errors.
-Make sure your team implements a code review process for new code that is introduced into your code base.
+Make sure your team implements a code review process for new code that is introduced into your codebase.
 Find a process that works for you and your team.
 There's no one size fits all.
 The important point is to do code reviews as regularly as possible.